 Help Keep Great Teachers in Minnesota Classrooms

 Minnesota students should never lose out on a great teacher because of arbitrary licensure barriers.
-But after years of hard work to build a fair, streamlined licensure system, the legislature is now considering proposals that would undo much of it and force experienced, effective, and diverse teachers out of the classroom.Take Action
+Despite signs that tiered licensure is working, legislators are once again considering bills that would eliminate pathways to licensure for experienced, effective, and diverse educators.Take Action

 Fixing Minnesota’s “Broken” System

 Current and aspiring teachers in Minnesota deserve a straightforward and fair licensure system.
 For too long, they faced a system that a 2016 report from the Office of the Legislative Auditor called “broken” and in need of “significant changes.”

 Over the last several years, through compromise and hard work, state leaders thoughtfully replaced that broken system with a new tiered licensure structure, which went into effect in 2018.
 Tiered licensure acknowledges the many factors that can make an educator effective, including their: teaching experience, content knowledge, training and professional development, and most importantly, impact on students.

 We Can’t Go Back to “One-Size-Fits-All”

 Under Minnesota's old teacher licensure system, completion of a traditional, Minnesota-based teacher preparation program was the only viable route to a permanent license.
 Thankfully, tiered licensure creates multiple pathways for teachers with master’s degrees, classroom experience, and positive teacher evaluations to enter and advance in the profession.

 A current Minnesota House proposal would eliminate these pathways, undermining teachers who are already demonstrating effectiveness in the classroom and stripping school leaders of the flexibility to hire and retain the educators they need.

 Devastating Teacher Diversity & Career and Technical Education